 Purchase Notifications for the two days during the week when a business day is followed by a holiday must be received by 8:30 am Central Time on the business day prior to the holiday and quantity must be the same for both days.

-Weekend/Holiday “Put Option”: PacifiCorp PurEnergy can reduce quantity for a single day during a non-holiday weekend, holiday weekend or mid week holiday to a quantity lower than the quantity for the other days during the same period, a charge shall be assessed as discussed below under Price.
+Weekend/Holiday “Put Option”: PurEnergy can reduce quantity for a single day during a non-holiday weekend, holiday weekend or mid week holiday to a quantity lower than the quantity for the other days during the same period, a charge shall be assessed as discussed below under Price.

 Quantity:

-Full Requirements for 100% of each projects natural gas needs with the following Daily Contract Quantities (DCQ): The DCQ shall be 20,00010,000 MMBtu/day for the Goal Line project and, assuming winter is November through March and summer is April through October, 6,000 MMBtu/day for the winter and 2,900 MMBtu/day for the summer for the Kingsburg project.
-PacifiCorp PurEnergy shall have the right purchase up to the DCQ for each project each day.
+Full Requirements for 100% of each projects natural gas needs with the following Daily Contract Quantities (DCQ): The DCQ shall be 10,000 MMBtu/day for the Goal Line project and, assuming winter is November through March and summer is April through October, 6,000 MMBtu/day for the winter and 2,900 MMBtu/day for the summer for the Kingsburg project.
+PurEnergy shall have the right purchase up to the DCQ for each project each day.

 Price:

-PacifiCorp Purenergy shall pay ENA a demand charge, a commodity charge, and variable pipeline charges charge according to the following schedule:
+Purenergy shall pay ENA a demand charge, a commodity charge, and variable pipeline charges charge according to the following schedule:

-Demand Charge - $0.100.25 /MMBtu times the DCQ
+Demand Charge - $0.0.25 /MMBtu times the DCQ